savonet/book/introduction.md

-every part of the streamer in OCaml was planned, with grand goals, so that everybody would have something to do: a new website with so many features, a new intelligent multilingual bot, a new network libraries for glueing that, etc. Most of those died.
+every part of the streamer in OCaml was planned, with grand goals, so that everybody would have something to do: a new website with so many features, a new intelligent multilingual bot, a new network libraries for glueing that, etc. Most of those did not survive up to now.
 But still, _Liquidsoap_ was born and plenty of new libraries for handling sound in OCaml emerged, many of which we are still using today.
 The name of the language was a play on word around "savonet" which sounds like "savonette", a soap bar in French.

 On the day where the project had to be presented to the teachers, the demo miserably failed, but soon after that they ware able to run a webradio with